vordimous/zilla-docs/src/concepts/kafka-proxies/mqtt-proxy.md

 ### Messages on Kafka

-All MQTT messages brokered by Zilla are published on the `messages` Kafka topic.
+All MQTT messages brokered by Zilla are published on the [messages](../../reference/config/bindings/mqtt-kafka/proxy.md#topics-messages) Kafka topic.
 The MQTT message topic becomes the Kafka key.

 ### Topic routing

-By defining [routes](../../reference/config/bindings/mqtt-kafka/proxy.md#routes) in Zilla, you can direct MQTT publish and subscribe connections to specific kafka topics other than the `messages` Kafka topic.
-The `sessions` and `retained` topics are not affected by routing.
+By defining [routes](../../reference/config/bindings/mqtt-kafka/proxy.md#routes) in Zilla, you can direct MQTT publish and subscribe connections to specific kafka topics other than the [messages](../../reference/config/bindings/mqtt-kafka/proxy.md#topics-messages) Kafka topic.
+The [sessions](../../reference/config/bindings/mqtt-kafka/proxy.md#topics-sessions) and [retained](../../reference/config/bindings/mqtt-kafka/proxy.md#topics-retained) topics are not affected by routing.

 ### Retaining Messages

 An MQTT client can Publish messages to any configured Kafka topics, marking specific messages with the retain flag.
-These messages will have a copy published on the `retained` Kafka topic.
+These messages will have a copy published on the [retained](../../reference/config/bindings/mqtt-kafka/proxy.md#topics-retained) Kafka topic.
 When a client subscribes with replay-on-subscribe, Zilla will deliver the retained messages.

 ### Session Management

-MQTT connect, disconnect, and other session messages are maintained on the `sessions` Kafka topic.
+MQTT connect, disconnect, and other session messages are maintained on the the log compacted [sessions](../../reference/config/bindings/mqtt-kafka/proxy.md#topics-sessions) Kafka topic.
+A message keyed by the MQTT client ID on the topic is used to track client subscriptions across client reconnects.

+#### Kafka Consumer Groups for MQTT sessions

+A consumer group is created for each unique client ID used by an MQTT session with the format `zilla:<zilla namespace>-<binding name>-<MQTT client ID>`.
+Zilla minimizes the number of hearbeats required to approximately one per MQTT session expiry interval.
+When an MQTT session expires, perhaps because the MQTT client abruptly disconnected but did not reconnect, the corresponding consumer group also expires and the associated tracking state in the [sessions](../../reference/config/bindings/mqtt-kafka/proxy.md#topics-sessions) Kafka topic is cleaned up automatically.

 ## Authorizing clients